mrworldwides/letestfile/README.md

  This will show nothing but your talisman server is online  and go play

- to change game_server.evp ask to your editor or pm Akash Harkhani (https://fb.me/akashharkhani1992)
+ to change game_server.evp ask to your editor or pm [Akash Harkhani] (https://fb.me/akashharkhani1992)

- if you like my help then donate as you like on paypal [Donate Me And Support me](https://paypal.me/AkashHarkhani) For More Details Pm Me At [Himesh Patel](https://fb.me/akashharkhani1992)
+ if you like my help then donate as you like on paypal [Donate Me And Support me](https://paypal.me/AkashHarkhani) For More Details Pm Me At [Akash Harkhani](https://fb.me/akashharkhani1992)